petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/database-configuration-for-cluster-nodes.md

 ### JDBC

-Edit your `portal-ext.properties` file following these steps to connect directly to your separate read and write data sources using [JDBC](../../installing-liferay/configuring-a-database.md):
+Follow these steps to edit your `portal-ext.properties` file to connect directly to separate read and write data sources using [JDBC](../../installing-liferay/configuring-a-database.md):

-1. Configure JDBC connections to your separate read and write data sources.
-See the the [JDBC properties reference](https://learn.liferay.com/reference/latest/en/dxp/propertiesdoc/portal.properties.html#JDBC) for more information.
+1. Configure JDBC connections to separate read and write data sources.
+See the [JDBC properties reference](https://learn.liferay.com/reference/latest/en/dxp/propertiesdoc/portal.properties.html#JDBC) for more information.
 Here's an example:

     ```properties